techqueria/website/content/join/chapter-director.md

 ### Current Chapters

-You can find a list of our current chapters along with their status at https://techqueria.org/chapters.
+You can find a list of our current chapters along with their status [on our website](https://techqueria.org/chapters).

 ### Target Chapters